IpoLa/IpoLa/README.md

 # ✨ Hi! 👋

-Someday I'll have the time to properly introduce myself.
+# ✨ Someday I'll have the time to propely introduce myself.
 For now, here are some stats.

 <br>